Introduction to control charts

 The grey shaded area, or standard deviation, helps differentiate between this “normal” variation and the outliers.
 Issues within the grey shaded area are part the normal, predictable variation, even if they fall above or below average.
 Issues outside the grey area have taken an unusually short or long time to be closed, and should be examined further to understand why this occurred.

 Select different starting and ending pipelines to uncover bottlenecks or efficiencies throughout the process.
-The chart will show the total time it took for the Issue to move through the selected range, from the moment it entered the first pipeline, until it exited the last pipeline.
+The chart will show the total time it took for the issue to move through the selected range, from the moment it entered the first pipeline, to the moment it enters the last pipeline.

-For example, if you wanted to understand how long Issues remain in QA, you could set the range from Code Review → Testing.
+For example, if you wanted to understand how long issues remain in Code Review, and the next step in your process was Testing, you could set the range from Code Review → Testing.

 Understanding lead time and cycle time